eve-seat/seat/docs/INSTALL_Centos.md

 In order to get the SeAT frontend running, we need to configure Apache to serve our SeAT installs `public` folder.
 The Apache configuration itself will depend on how your server is set up.
 Generally, virtual hosting is the way to go, and this is what I will be showing here.

-If you are not going to use virtual hosting, the easiest to get going will probably to symlink `/var/www/seat/public/` to `/var/www/html/seat`.
-This should have SeAT available at http://your ip or hostname/seat
+If you are not going to use virtual hosting, the easiest to get going will probably to symlink `/var/www/seat/public/` to `/var/www/html/seat` and configuring apache to `AllowOverride All` in the `<Directory "/var/www/html">` section.
+This should have SeAT available at http://your ip or hostname/seat after you restart apache.

 ##### The VirtualHost setup #####